anitavishinskaite/Data-Science-Project/README.md

 ## Data

-Exemplar data for testing the project have been made available.
-In particular:

-* for creating the relational database, there are two files, two CSV files with [annotations](data/annotations.csv) and [metadata](data/metadata.csv), containing annotations describing images and including metadata of IIIF objects, i.e. collections, manifests and canvases (please note that multiple creators of the same object will be contained in just one string and split by `; `);
+* there are CSV files with [annotations](data/annotations.csv) and [metadata](data/metadata.csv), containing annotations describing images and including metadata of IIIF objects, i.e. collections, manifests and canvases.

-* for creating the RDF triplestore, there are two files, [a JSON file](data/collection-1.json) containing the IIIF collection "Works of Dante Alighieri" and [another JSON file](data/collection-2.json) containing the IIIF collection "Fondo Giuseppe Raimondi".
+* there are two files, [a JSON file](data/collection-1.json) containing the IIIF collection "Works of Dante Alighieri" and [another JSON file](data/collection-2.json) containing the IIIF collection "Fondo Giuseppe Raimondi".
 Each collection contains information of the other IIIF entities (i.e. manifests and canvases): their identifiers, types, labels, and containement relations.

 ## Workflow